Technical Skills vs Soft Skills: Examples, Differences & Career Impact

 Employers often use behavioral interview questions to understand the soft skills of a candidate.
 In particular, they check communication skills, the ability to handle various workplace situations and keep calm under pressure.
 The essential human skills also depend on the role.
 For example, for a customer support rep, communication and conflict resolution skills are the must-haves, whereas for the data analyst, they aren't a top priority.

-Now, let's explore the major difference between a hard and soft skill:
+Now, let's explore the major difference between technical vs soft skills:

 • Hard skills depend on the industry and sometimes even the company.
 For a software developer, it won't be easy to switch jobs without significant retraining.
 On the other hand, soft skills are more situational and not tied to a specific industry.
 For example, if you have excellent teamwork and presentation skills, they will be valuable in finance, healthcare, education, and many other fields.

 • You can earn technical skills through formal education and training.
 For example, you can learn German in college, take online courses, or complete a certification program.
 There are also measurable levels of proficiency in certain skills.
 It means that if you are motivated enough, you can master any hard skills easily.
 With soft skills, things are more complicated.
+Thus, soft skills versus technical skills is more just a matter of obtaining a certain piece of knowledge.
 There isn't a precise framework for evaluating soft skills, and they develop naturally as you study, work, or participate in volunteering projects.
 Soft skills are mastered more slowly than hard skills.

 • When acquiring technical skills, you mostly use intelligence and the left hemisphere of your brain.
 To develop soft skills, you need emotional skills or EQ.
 The right hemisphere of the brain is responsible for it.